CLASSIC REEL : The Little Girl Who Lives Down The Lane

 The audience would be immediately curious about her.
 After the opening credits, we see her lighting a cigarette via candle on her birthday cake.
 Why do her parents allow this and where are they?

 Mr Jacobs is a published poet but people hardly see the intellectual gentleman.
-And it’s also immediately seen- via Frank’s creepy words and behaviour towards Rynn- that Frank has a predilection for young girls and Rynn was his next would be conquest.
+It’s also immediately seen- via Frank’s creepy words and behaviour towards Rynn- that Frank has a predilection for young girls and Rynn is his next would-be conquest.
 Disgusting.

 Even more disgusting is his nosy bitch of a mother Mrs Hallet (Alexis Smith) who is intent on poking her way into Rynn and Mr Jacobs’ business and finds Rynn’s mature, witty demeanour to her pressing questions- and threats- as ‘exceptionally rude’.
 Her character is further hated when she actually slaps Rynn on the cheek when Rynn makes a comment about her pedo son’s behaviour towards her and other little girls in the village… a behaviour she’s either in denial about or simply turns the other way.

-But for luckily for Rynn aside from her ‘not a damsel in distress’ attitude, she has an ally in polio-afflicted Mario (Scott Jacoby) who protects her- strangely unconditionally- and not afraid to voice what the village people know about Frank to his face, their friendship making her less lonely and keeping other nosy parkers at bay.
-But of course, that’s not that the end of the story and the rule of this blog is NO SPOILERS.
+Luckily for Rynn aside from her ‘not a damsel in distress’ attitude, she has an ally in polio-afflicted Mario (Scott Jacoby), nephew of the town's policeman- who protects her- and strangely unconditionally- and is not afraid to voice what the village people know about Frank to his face, their friendship making her less lonely and keeping other nosy parkers at bay.
+But of course, that’s not the end of the story and the rule of this blog is NO SPOILERS.
 But there would be difficulty accessing Rynn's character, if she is to be pitied... or actually seen as evil.
 She is a girl seemingly alone in the world, yet does not feel alone or unhappy she's alone, rather she embraces being alone.
 That seems to give her a menacing air all through the film, even with Mario's company.

 Comments